Energinet-DataHub/geh-core/source/App/documents/development.md

 * `Energinet.DataHub.Core.App.FunctionApp`
 * `Energinet.DataHub.Core.App.WebApp`

-The packages contain types commonly used by domain teams when implementing Azure Function App's and Web App's.
+The packages contain types commonly used by subsystem teams when implementing Azure Function App's and Web App's.

 > Also read the general [development.md](../../../docs/development.md) as is contains information that is relevant for all NuGet package bundles.